-The Energy and Water Management Plans prepared for Minmi / Link Road address both energy and water savings from a householder's perspective, not from a developer's perspective.
-This approach is consistent with the intent of the project owner for this development.
-Undertaking the cost-effectiveness analysis from a householder perspective ensures all viable energy and water saving measures are identified and included in the MP.
+The Energy and Water Savings Action Plans prepared for Gwandalan address both energy and water savings from a householder's perspective, not from a developer's perspective.
+This approach is consistent with the intent of the ESAP guidelines.
+Undertaking the costeffectiveness analysis from a householder perspective ensures all viable energy and water saving measures are identified and included in the ESAP.
 The analysis has not been undertaken from a developer perspective as this would result in all proposed energy and water saving measures to be excluded, on the basis that they are not cost-effective.
-The EMP decision rule requires all cost effective energy and water saving measures to be included, and to exclude energy saving measures that are not cost-effective.
+The ESAP decision rule requires all cost effective energy and water saving measures to be included, and to exclude energy saving measures that are not cost-effective.
 This results in the developer fulfilling the role of a sustainability facilitator, through the provision of design guidelines.
 Refer to part 1 of this report for a description of how the design guidelines will be implemented.

 This report provides two viable energy and water saving approaches; Basix Compliance and Beyond Basix.
-These approaches align with the project owner's sustainability goals; statutory compliance known as Basix Compliance (BC), and Australian Best Practice known as Beyond Basix (BB).
-BC provides compliance with NSW statutory sustainability requirements.
-The BC demonstrates the project can meet the fundamental requirement of the NSW government; that is to achieve a 40% reduction in energy and water use in the project.
-Achieving this target results in each lot-purchaser complying with the NSW Basix Assessment (BA) tool, a prerequisite to obtaining a building approval.
-BC also aligns with the Development Control Plan (DCP) requirements of the local council.
+These approaches align with Coal & Allied's sustainability goals; statutory compliance known as Basix Compliance (BC), and Australian Best Practice known as Beyond Basix.
+The Basix Compliance (BC) approach provides compliance with NSW statutory sustainability requirements.

+The Basix Compliance (BC) approach demonstrates the project can meet the fundamental requirement of the NSW government; that is to achieve a 40 % and 51% reduction in energy and water use in the project.
+Achieving this target results in each lot-purchaser complying with the Basix Assessment (BA) Tool, a prerequisite to obtaining a building approval, The BC approach also aligns with the Development Control Plan (DCP) requirements of the local council.

-The BB approach demonstrates how each householder can achieve a 60% reduction in energy and water use, at lowest cost.
-Under BB, greenhouse gas emissions and potable water use is reduced by 60%, exceeding the NSW government's mandatory reduction target by 40%.
+The Beyond Basix (BB) approach demonstrates how each future householder can achieve a 73% reduction in greenhouse gas emissions and 67% in water use, at lowest cost.
+Under Beyond Basix approach, greenhouse gas emissions and potable water use is reduced by 73% and 67% respectively, exceeding the NSW government's mandatory reduction target by 40%.
 The quantifiable outcomes of both approaches are set out below.